colorjs/color-space/README.md

 ## Purpose

-The project aims to create collection of color spaces with consistent correct API.
+The project aims to create collection of color spaces with consistent minimal API.<br/>
-While [colorjs.io](https://colorjs.io/docs/procedural) has focus on digital color-spaces, this initiative takes broader perspective, including lesser-known historical spaces.
+While [colorjs.io](https://colorjs.io/docs/procedural) has focus on digital color-spaces, this initiative takes broader perspective, including lesser-known historical spaces.<br/>
 A side effect of the project is ensuring the validity of conversion formulas, introducing necessary corrections.

 ## Credits